jfbrou/Website/content/authors/admin/_index.md

   url: https://www.stanford.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: Hi!
-I'm a Ph.D. candidate in economics at Stanford University working with [Pete Klenow](http://www.klenow.com/) and [Chad Jones](http://web.stanford.edu/~chadj/).
+bio: I am a 6th year Ph.D. candidate in economics at Stanford University.

 # Interests to show in About widget
 interests: